ktyeon/ReactTodo/README.md

 Start the development server:
 npm start

-Open the browser and visit http://localhost:3000. - not yet
+Open the browser and visit http://localhost:3000.

 You should now see the to-do list application.
-Start adding, editing, and removing tasks as needed.
+Start adding and removing tasks as needed.

 # Contributing
 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please create an issue or submit a pull request.